FAQ

 pip install "abstractcore[embeddings]"

-Then import and use the embeddings module:
+Then import from the embeddings module:

 from abstractcore.embeddings import EmbeddingManager